 "Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a Wookiee and two droids to save the galaxy from the Empire's world-destroying battle station, while also attempting to rescue Princess Leia from the mysterious Darth Vader."

 On this day in 1988, Biggles: Adventures In Time found limited theatrical success.
-The feature starred Neil Dickson and Fiona Hutchison, and here's the premise as listed on IMDB.com:
+Directed by John Hough, the Fantasy/Adventure starred Neil Dickson, Alex Hyde-White, and Fiona Hutchison.
+According to our friends at IMDB.com, here's the plot summary:

 "Daring British WWI fighter pilot James "Biggles" Bigglesworth and 1980s low-level business executive Jim Ferguson discover that they can time travel to each other's eras.
 They try to stop the Germans from changing the outcome of WWI."